After Testing

 What It Means

 A positive result indicates that you carry a genetic mutation associated with cardiomyopathy.
 However, it doesn’t guarantee that you will develop symptoms or heart problems.
 It simply means that you have a genetic mutation that is known to cause genetic cardiomyopathy.
-Regardless, it’s essential, if you test positive, to begin a conversation with your physician or cardiologist.
+Regardless, it is essential, if you test positive, to begin a conversation with your physician or cardiologist.
 Remember: knowledge is power!
 Knowing you are at risk for developing genetic cardiomyopathy can help you identify and better manage your condition.

 Next Steps